Freelance Copywriter, content strategist and storyteller

 Focus your keyword research on commercial and transactional search intent.
 They may not involve an immediate purchase, but it often leads to one.

 Google wants to satisfy the intent behind a search query, more than anything else.
-In his book, In the Plex, user experience expert Steven Levy
+In his book, In the Plex, user experience expert Steven Levy said:

 “On the most basic level, Google could see how